 But how can you manage wellbeing successfully in these conditions?
 The trick is to keep track of the emotional hot-spots for your staff.
 Beyond checking in with employees using an employee survey, our product toolbox enables you to continually monitor who is becoming more and less happy, about what, and why.
 Providing managers with access to detailed information that offers the insight they need to intervene in the right places with the right conversations – informed by data gathered from the employees just hours before.
 The same approach is invaluable when, for example, people come together into a new group for a project – the initial phase of orientation can be shortened significantly by understanding issues before they become seriously problematic.

-We recently joined forces with Access Group to gather the data and psychological intelligence you need to make the case for wellbeing in the workplace – releasing a collaborative game changer guide on Making Wellbeing Matter.
-Download it now or you might want to have a read of our latest article on why overworked employees are less productive.
+We joined forces with Access Group to gather the data and psychological intelligence you need to make the case for wellbeing in the workplace.
+Take a look at our game changer guide on Improving Employee Wellbeing.